Fill out the idaho music census!

 Links & additional information

-Learn about census efforts in other states, local organizations supporting the Idaho Music Census, and more!
+Have questions?
+Want to learn about census efforts in other states, local organizations supporting the Idaho Music Census?
+Check out the tabs below!

 • Music Idaho is a collective of organizational stakeholders advocating to increase professional development opportunities, reduce barriers to music creation and career sustainability, and support a thriving ecosystem for Idaho’s music sector.